mstocco/mariostoc.co/content/traininglog/20210411-ironman2021-20weeksout.md

 ### NOTES
 Total Time: **0 minutes** &nbsp; Distance: **12.5 km**

 Ok sleep last night but I wasn't so eager to get the run in before breakfast.
 After work, I did the Hip Mobility Routine V2 right before heading out for the run.

-On the run, I felt ___.
-There was a hint that my left ankle is still a bit bothered from that mountain bike ride last [](ironman2021-21weeksout?); meaning there were a couple of mild twinges early in the first couple of kms but all clear on the remaining 10 km.
+On the run, I felt heavy legged to start, really good after 45 minutes and heavy legged to wrap up.
+There was a hint that my left ankle might still be a bit bothered from a mountain bike ride [10 days ago](ironman2021-22weeksout?sat); there were a couple of mild twinges early in the first couple of kms but all clear on the remaining 10 km.

 My run clock must be pretty off because I swear I was popping of the ground at 5:30/km pace while the GPS/footpod was measuring 6:00/km.
 I really don't care either way, the goal was to run a rolling route and this checked that box nicely ☑️